obsproject/obs-websocket/docs/generated/protocol.md

     PropertyNotFound = 618,
     // The specififed key (OBS_KEY_*) was not found KeyNotFound = 619,
+    // The specified data realm (OBS_WEBSOCKET_DATA_REALM_*) was not found DataRealmNotFound = 620,
+    // The scene collection already exists
+    SceneCollectionAlreadyExists = 621,
+    // There are not enough scene collections to perform the action NotEnoughSceneCollections = 622,
+    // The profile already exists
+    ProfileAlreadyExists = 623,
+    // There are not enough profiles to perform the action NotEnoughProfiles = 624,
+    // There are not enough scenes to perform the action NotEnoughScenes = 625,

     // Processing the request failed unexpectedly
     RequestProcessingFailed = 700,